United Football Players Association: History

-The union was created in October 2020 and led by Kenneth Farrow II as a 501(C)4 nonprofit organization.
+The union was created in October 2020 and led by Kenneth Farrow II as a 501(c)4 nonprofit organization.
 The organization first action was to warn prospective players from signing with the National Gridiron League, after number of cases in the past have raised questions about whether this is a legitimate league or a scam.
 They also helped players who wanted to participate in the newly formed European League of Football.

-In May, 2022 the organization contacted players from the newly formed USFL in attempt unionize, with a petition to represent the approximately 360 USFL players was later filed at the National Labor Relations Board (NLRB).
-The UFPA would later join forces with the United Steelworkers as the players union representation on behalf the USFL players.
+In May, 2022 the organization contacted players from the newly formed United States Football League in attempt unionize, with a petition to represent the approximately 360 USFL players was later filed at the National Labor Relations Board (NLRB).
+The UFPA would later join forces with the United Steelworkers as the players union representation on behalf the USFL players, after a failed attempt to get representation from the NFLPA.
 On December 15, 2022, the UFPA, United Steelworkers and the league parent company FOX Sports tentatively agreed on a new three-year collective bargaining agreement starting at the 2023 season.
 The agreement was approved by the union members on January 9, 2023.

-On March 10, 2023 XFL players (among them Farrow, who had signed with the Arlington Renegades that season) have filed a petition (through the United Steelworkers) for a representation election with Region 16 of the National Labor Relations Board.
+On March 10, 2023 XFL players (among them Farrow, who had signed with the Arlington Renegades that season) have filed a petition (through the United Steelworkers) for a representation election with Region 16 of the NLRB, with the backing of the AFL-CIO Sports Council.
+On April 19, the XFL players decided against joining the union by vote of 124 to 73.